 Hover over a wire to confirm the colour

 Updated January 2010: This version is on 78 and later cars, several circuits having been removed from the ignition relay and put back on the ignition switch, possibly because of problems with relays sticking on.
 However the fuel pump is still on the relay - not ideal if it sticks on!
-Also it doesn't explain why North American spec cars only had one ignition relay wiring arrangement where the relay powered everything except the fuel pump, overdrive and ignition warning light.
+It's not known exactly when the change to this version occurred but Peter Mitchell's 1978 model built December 1977 has this version.

 Note 1: There are three separate green circuits - the original circuit fed from the 2nd fuse up in the 4-way block, and two others each fed by their own in-line fuse - one from the white/brown circuit off the relay contact feeding the cooling fan switch, and one from the white from the ignition switch feeding indicators, heater switch, tach, and heated rear window switch.
 These fuses are located below the fusebox, probably with the hazard flasher fuse which has brown wires both sides.
 The cooling fan fuse has thicker wires both sides than the one for tach, heater fan, indicators and GT HRW.